-Now, you don’t have to miss potentially important activity just to stop filming and write down case notes.
-Just keep your laptop on the car seat next to you, start up the software and dictate notes as you go.
+Now, you don’t have to miss a potentially important activity just to stop filming and write down case notes.
+Just keep your laptop on the car seat next to you, start up the software, and dictate notes as you go.
 Visit Amazon to learn more about the product, read reviews and buy it today.

 Other Products and Equipment that use the Technology